Facebook Pixel Ethics and Responsibilities for Landscape Photographers

 It is hardly questionable that landscape photography is both rewarding and fun.
-The whole process from planning and researching an outing, to making your way to a location during ideal conditions and, finally, producing a completed image of an exquisite vista can be so fulfilling it’s easy to see why it is such a popular genre.
+The whole process – from planning and researching an outing to finally producing a completed image of an exquisite vista – can be so fulfilling it’s easy to see why it is such a popular genre.

 Iceberg

-If you’re traveling abroad and find that obtaining the relevant information is difficult, don’t be afraid to ask local people or officials.
+If you’re traveling abroad and find that obtaining relevant information about ecosystem fragility is difficult, don’t be afraid to ask local people or officials.
 I once listened to an impassioned Icelandic warden rant about a tourist who drove a rented 4×4 and devastated about a quarter mile of moss just to stand at the edge of a lake for five minutes.
-Just ask around, they will probably be grateful for your concern and may even be able to turn you on to lesser-known opportunities.
+Just ask around; they will probably be grateful for your concern and may even be able to turn you on to lesser-known opportunities.

 In areas that you're required to stay on marked trails, the rule is usually to keep you safe.

 People failing to keep to required areas on marked hiking trails is one of the most commonly ignored regulations.
-Although taking a few steps off a trail can seem harmless enough, often those rules are put into place for safety reasons.
-Things like unstable terrain, sheer drop-offs and even wildlife can all cause danger to visitors.
+Although taking a few steps off a trail can seem harmless enough, such rules are often put into place for safety reasons.
+Things like unstable terrain, sheer drop-offs, and even wildlife can all cause danger to visitors.

-While it can be rationalised that using common sense should negate most danger, you should consider that most of these regulations will be the product of insurance policies.
-If, for the sake of photos, these regulations are seen to be constantly ignored then it isn’t much of a stretch to imagine future access to these areas being limited or restricted to photographers.
+While it can be rationalized that using common sense should negate most danger, you should consider that most of these regulations will be the product of insurance policies.
+If, for the sake of photos, these regulations are seen to be constantly ignored, then it isn’t much of a stretch to imagine future access to these areas being limited or restricted to photographers.

 Large rock formations, boulders and cliffs all pose a danger to hikers.

-Now, a quick search on Flickr reveals a huge number of images of the Eiffel Tower at night and further research reveals that the regulation is primarily concerned with commercial usages.
-As such, this aspect may not seem extreme and probably will not cause any aggravation while you’re travelling, but you should still pre-empt any possible clashes with local authorities by thoroughly researching relevant laws in the country that you’ll be photographing in.
+Now, a quick search on Flickr reveals a huge number of images of the Eiffel Tower at night, and further research reveals that the regulation is primarily concerned with commercial usage.
+As such, this regulation may not seem extreme and probably will not cause any aggravation while you’re traveling, but you should still preempt any possible clashes with local authorities by thoroughly researching relevant laws in the area that you’ll be photographing.

 Sheep worrying causes a significant loss of livestock annually and it can cause farmers to revoke access to their land.

-Beyond legal and environmental implications, it is important to consider other people who are around you.
-Courtesy and tact go a long way towards this and will often prevent any conflict before there is even a need for resolution.
-Simple acts like working as quickly as possible to move out of a prime viewing spot in a crowded space and not blocking the passage of others are simple ways to help ensure that you’re not preventing someone else from enjoying a location.
-If in doubt, try to ask yourself if there’s any way you are being an imposition on others.
-If so, consider changing your behavior accordingly.
+Beyond legal and environmental implications, it is important to consider the people around you.
+Courtesy and tact go a long way and will often prevent any conflict before there is even a need for resolution.
+Considerate behavior – like working as quickly as possible to move out of a prime viewing spot in a crowded space and not blocking the passage of others – can help ensure that you’re not preventing someone else from enjoying a location.
+If in doubt, try to ask yourself if there’s any way you are imposing.
+If the answer is “Yes,” consider changing your behavior accordingly.

 An incident I witnessed at the popular Svartifoss waterfall in Iceland should drive this point home.
-The waterfall is at the end of a moderately steep half-kilometre trail.
-As it’s so short a distance, and the waterfall is so spectacular, it gets very crowded.
+The waterfall is at the end of a moderately steep half-kilometer trail.
+As the distance to the waterfall is relatively short and the waterfall is so spectacular, the area gets very crowded.
 The closest you can get to the waterfall is a rocky outcrop big enough to fit three or four people.
 To the left, it’s possible to stand in the stream.

 While a large crowd awaited their turn for the best views, a woman and her young daughter had commandeered a position in the stream.
-The girl was dressed in a leotard and was being directed by her mother to perform a variety of dance poses as the latter took photos on her phone.
-In the forty-five minutes they were doing this, it was obvious that the girl was extremely uncomfortable among the massive group of tourists, yet her mother’s only agitation was her daughter’s apprehension.
-With the tension between the pair and the presence of a young girl in a leotard dominating the only view of the waterfall, there was a palpable discomfort among the dozens of tourists.
+The girl was dressed in a leotard and was being directed by her mother to perform a variety of dance poses as the mother took photos on her phone.
+In the forty-five minutes they were doing this, it was obvious that the girl was extremely uncomfortable among the massive group of tourists, yet her mother was only agitated by her daughter’s apprehension.
+With the tension between the pair and the presence of a young girl in a leotard dominating the only view of the waterfall, there was also a palpable sense of discomfort among the dozens of tourists.

-I don’t believe there is anything wrong with what they were trying to achieve, but the whole situation could have been vastly different with a bit of forward planning.
-Had they known what they were doing beforehand, and then gotten it done in a few altercation-free minutes, they could have achieved their results and the experience wouldn’t have been tainted for everyone else present.
+I don’t believe there is anything wrong with what the mother was trying to achieve, but the whole situation could have been vastly different with a bit of forward planning.
+Had they known what they were doing beforehand and then gotten it done in a few altercation-free minutes, they could have achieved their results and the experience wouldn’t have been tainted for everyone else present.

 Table of contents